shellcheck-py/shellcheck-py/README.md

 # shellcheck-py

+Run shellcheck in pre-commit even if the host machine doesn't have it installed!
-A python wrapper to provide a pip-installable [shellcheck] binary.
+`shellcheck-py` is a python wrapper to provide a pip-installable [shellcheck] binary.

 Internally this package provides a convenient way to download the pre-built shellcheck binary for your particular platform.